TAUSBV/dqf-api/v3/README.md

 The **_initVector_** will also be provided by us.
 The initVector will remain the same for the production environment.
 Should you decide to use your own initialization vector, it should be _16 Bytes_ and you must provide us with it.

 The UI in the integrating tool should enable users to enter (and store) their TAUS DQF credentials.
-Please include the following text and URLs to the users:
+Please include the following text and URLs into your UI:
 * "Don't have a TAUS account?" - Link to: https://www.taus.net/all-memberships/view-membership-details/64-taus-dqf-subscription
 * "Forgot your TAUS password?" - Link to: https://www.taus.net/component/users/?view=reset
 * "Forgot your TAUS email?" - Link to: https://www.taus.net/component/users/?view=remind